austenLacy/docs/content/learn/basics/the-wercker-cli.md

 [installation
 instructions](https://docs.docker.com/installation/#installation) fore more information.

-If you are running Mac OSX you can install Docker using the [Docker Toolbox](https://www.docker.com/docker-toolbox) that will install Docker Client, Machine, Compose, Kitematic and VirtualBox.
+If you are running Mac OSX, you can install Docker using the [Docker Toolbox](https://www.docker.com/docker-toolbox) which will install Docker Client, Machine, Compose, Kitematic and VirtualBox.
 As an alternative, you can use [Vagrant](http://vagrantup.com) to install a separate boot2docker virtual machine using [this vagrant box](https://github.com/mitchellh/boot2docker-vagrant-box).